Supporting our colleagues

 Ensuring employee health and safety

-The Group continues to prioritise the implementation of strict protocols to ensure the Health and Safety of its employees.
+The Group continues to prioritise the implementation of strict protocols to ensure the health and safety of its employees.
 These protocols include the regular monitoring and control of health and safety risks, the provision of safety and awareness training and the enforcement of preventive measures.
 In addition, a three-tiered accident and incident monitoring system is in place, as well as the integration of health and safety committees and occupational health checklists in each operating subsidiary, ensuring comprehensive supervision and monitoring throughout the Group.
 In response to workplace incidents or illnesses, the Group quickly implements emergency measures or corrective actions.
-It is worth noting that 178 accidents were recorded during the year, resulting in five fatalities.
-This represents an increase from the previous year, thus, in response, the Group has proactively engaged countries with high accident rates to improve safety measures.
-Despite robust safety measures, 85% of incidents involved motorcycles.
+It is worth noting that 222 accidents and two fatalities (health issues) were recorded during the year.
+In response to the number of accidents increasing, the Group has proactively engaged countries with high accident rates to improve safety measures.
+Despite robust safety measures, including traffic rule enforcement, license requirements, helmet use, vehicle maintenance, and awareness campaigns, 82% of accidents involved motorcycles.